ppaulbbismuth/ppaulbbismuth.github.io/projects/proj-3.md

 title: 'The eRocket'
 ---

-There is an increasing demand for fast drone deliv-eries for both consumer’s necessities and medical emergencies.In addition to improving delivery, there have been manydevelopments within space research aiming to reduce global cost.Reusable rockets are regarded as the future of space travel,however, numerous accidents have been observed during landing,making these rockets an unreliable resource for experimentation.
+There is an increasing demand for fast drone deliveries for both consumer’s necessities and medical emergencies.
+In addition to improve delivery, there have been many developments within space research aiming to reduce global cost.
+Reusable rockets are regarded as the future of space travel, however, numerous accidents have been observed during landing, making these rockets an unreliable resource for experimentation.
 This new benchmark system is a reliable platform.
 It mainly embeds drone and model making components on an electric thrust vectored rocket architecture.

 {% include image-static.html image="projects/proj-3/thumbs.jpg" %}